ccgargantua/OSECE/osece/advanced_c/attributes.md

 Clearly we do not have a use for the `argv` in this program, but we cannot exclude it from the parameter list.
-We can use the `unused` attribute to tell the compiler (and anyone reading our code) that the variable or method is intentionally unused, in this case `argv`.
+We can use the `unused` attribute to tell the compiler (and anyone reading our code) that the variable or function is intentionally unused, in this case `argv`.

 ```c
 #include <stdio.h>